awsdocs/amazon-lumberyard-user-guide/doc_source/script-canvas-procedural-material-nodes.md

 You can use the Allegorithmic Substance Designer to author procedural materials and then import them into Lumberyard Editor\.
 You can then use the **Script Canvas** editor or Lua to modify the procedural material's textures at runtime\.

 To enable this feature, you must enable the Allegorithmic Substance gem\.
-For more information, see [Using Gems to Add Modular Features and Assets](gems-system-gems.md)\.
+For more information, see [Add modular features and assets with Gems](gems-system-gems.md)\.

 For more information, see [Working with Substances](mat-substances.md) and [Lumberyard Substance Integration](https://aws.amazon.com/blogs/gametech/lumberyard-substance-integration)\.